 I lost 20 lbs of fat, even though I was only trying to lose 10.
 My legs became more defined and toned.
 The skin on my face became tighter and more youthful looking.

 Five years later, I have maintained these habits.
-I cook a lot of recipes from my Paleo Cookbook.
+I cook a lot of recipes from my new Keto Cookbook.
 I have added some intervals of 30-seconds fast walking during my morning walks.

 The biggest help though was committing to a lifestyle of eating natural foods.
 I'm thankful I made the change.